Horava-Lifshitz Type Quantum Field Theory and Hierarchy Problem: The model

 \section{The model}

-In this section we construct the SM at the Lifshitz fixed point and derive propagators for scalar, vector and spinor fields, which will be used for the loop calculation in the next section.
-We first write down the interactions for the spinor and Higgs fields, with dynamical critical exponent $z$, which can be written as
+In this section, we will construct the SM at the Lifshitz fixed point and derive propagators for scalar, vector and spinor fields, which shall be used for the loop calculations in the next section.
+The interactions for the spinor and Higgs fields, with dynamical critical exponent $z$, can be written as